upay-ui/shopping-cart-cagline/README.md

 #### Optional Requirements
 1. Save data in a cloud database (Firebase, MongoDB etc...)
-2. Turn this to a Progressive Web App with a service worker and installation icons for android and IOS
+2. Turn this web application to a "Progressive Web App" with a service worker and installation icons for android and IOS